Functions

 LENGTH(expr)

-Function Description: Returns the length in bytes.
+Function Description: Length in bytes.

 Return Result Type: BIGINT.